 BOGOTÁ – Fanta is making a big splash in 2017 with a new visual identity, new bottle, new branded content co-created by young people, and new recipes in certain markets.
 And what better way to unveil this evolution with an immersive event focused on the brand’s past, present and future.

 The Maloka Theme Park in the Colombian capital hosted Fanta's official re-launch event last week for Coke’s Latin Center Business Unit.
-Social media influencers, journalists, partners and Coca-Cola employees joined the festivities.
+Social media influencers, journalists, partners and

-"Like Fanta, the event aimed at being a multi-sensory, vibrant experience that reminded us of Fanta’s history, but also pointed out where we are going and how we are co-creating and communicating Fanta's innovations through young people," said John Pinto, vice president of marketing, Coca-Cola Latin Center.
+"Like Fanta, the event aimed at being a multi-sensory, vibrant experience that reminded us of Fanta’s history, but also pointed out where we are going and how we are co-creating and communicating Fanta's innovations through young people," said John Pinto, vice president of marketing,

 As they entered the venue, guests could see a wall visualizing the history of Fanta, from its beginning in Naples, Italy in 1955, to its journey around the world.
 The space transitioned to a place where youngsters are building this brand’s new era.

 On the main floor, guests played air hockey, foosball football and arcade games, and took turns on a gravity-deflecting trampoline.
 A 180-degree photo booth recorded groups of friends jumping with Fanta in slow motion.

 The lights dimmed and Colombian actor and YouTuber Javier Ramirez came down a staircase trailed by a vibrant orange light.
 Ramirez with a tablet and cell phone in hand, announced the hashtag of the night, #FantaConJugo, and took a selfie that marked the beginning of a series of tweets that helped make Fanta a trending topic for several hours in Colombia.